Check other networks

 Google Fi uses cellular services from various networks and hops between them seamlessly, but it's interesting to know that 5G will be coming to the service.

-This one will surely run and run, but some analysts suggest that Sprint desperately needs the merger to happen in order to survive; it has reported losses for the last three quarters and has significant debt which Deutsche Telekom-owned T-Mobile doesn't.
-It has also been losing subscribers.
+Some analysts suggest that Sprint desperately needs the merger to happen in order to survive; it has reported losses for the last three quarters and has significant debt which Deutsche Telekom-owned T-Mobile doesn't.
+Sprint has also been losing subscribers and is the fourth biggest player.

 Sprint 5G cities